Same-sex adoption: Asia

-LGBT rights for adoption of children in Asia are almost inexistent, except in Israel.
-Some Asian countries still criminalise same-sex activities, do not have anti-discrimination laws, which are an obstacle from legislating for LGBT adoption.
+LGBT rights for adoption of children in Asia are almost nonexistent, except in Israel, Thailand, and Taiwan.
+Some Asian countries still criminalize same-sex activities and do not have anti-discrimination laws, which are obstacles for legislating for LGBT adoption.

 Israel

-A January 2005 ruling of the Israeli Supreme Court allowed stepchild adoptions for same-sex couples.
-Israel previously allowed limited co-guardianship rights for non-biological parents.
-In February 2008, a court in Israel ruled that same-sex couples were now permitted to adopt a child regardless of whether the child is biologically related or not to either parent.
-This marked a watershed in granting equal rights to all gay people in Israel.
+The issue of same-sex adoption has been the subject of a long-running political and legal battle in Israel that was resolved in December 2023, when the Israeli Supreme Court interpreted existing law to allow same-sex adoptions, as the law gives absolute priority to the welfare of the child and not to the gender of its parents.

 Taiwan

-Members of same-sex couples can only adopt the biological child of their spouse (so-called stepchild adoptions).
-Taiwan law allows for opposite-sex married people to jointly adopt, and also allows single individuals to adopt, depending on the circumstances, including individual LGBT people.
-The same-sex marriage law only grants same-sex couples the right to adopt children genetically related to one of the spouses.
+Until 2023, members of same-sex couples could only adopt the biological child of their spouse (so-called stepchild adoptions).
+Taiwan law allowed for opposite-sex married people to jointly adopt, and also allowed single individuals to adopt, depending on the circumstances, including individual LGBT people.
+The same-sex marriage law only granted same-sex couples the right to adopt children genetically related to one of the spouses.